NashMiao/ontology-tutorialtoken/README.md

 ![importAccount1](img/importAccount1.png)

-You can set a label for you account.
+In our tutorial project, you **must** input a label for your account, which is a basic way to help your identify different accounts.

 ![importAccount2](img/importAccount2.png)

-You should input a password for your account.
+In our tutorial project, you **must** set a password for your account.
+This password will used to encrypt and decrypt your account's private key, which is an basic way to protect account's security.

 ![importAccount3](img/importAccount3.png)

-If you import succeed, you can see your new account in Select's drop-down menu.
+In our tutorial project, if you import account by private key successfully, you can see your new account in drop-down menu.

 ![importAccount4](img/importAccount4.png)

-You can get your new account's base58 encode address in here:
+As a user, you can get your new account's base58 encode address in here:

 ![importAccount5](img/importAccount5.png)